GarciaBarreiro/HackUDC24/README.md

 ConOp is a simple to use web app that'll help you optmize your electrical consumption.

-## Installing

-In order to install and host your own instance of ConOp, clone this file and run the following commands:

 # Web frontend

-Detailed descriptions are available at the web's [README](./web/README.md).
+Detailed install steps are available at the web's [README](./web/README.md).

 # Backend